pyControl/docs/docs/user-guide/troubleshooting.md

 If the GUI status says 'Connection Failed' when you try to connect to the board, reset the board using the *Reset* button on the breakout board or micropython microcontroller, then try connecting again.

-You may need to install the micropython USB drivers to ensure your operating system recognizes the board and can open a serial connection to it, see [micropython windows setup](http://micropython.org/resources/Micro-Python-Windows-setup.pdf) and the micropython [docs](http://docs.micropython.org/en/latest/pyboard/pyboard/tutorial/repl.html).
-The micropython drivers are unsigned so to install them on Windows 10, follow the instructions [here](https://www.maketecheasier.com/install-unsigned-drivers-windows10/) under *Install Unsigned Drivers from Advanced Boot Menu*.
-You should only need to do this the first time you install the drivers on a computer.

 ### Can' transfer files to pyboard

 If you get a message saying *Error: Unable to transfer file.* this usually means that the filesystem on the pyboard has got corrupted.
 To fix this problem, reset the filesystem by following the instructions [here](https://docs.micropython.org/en/latest/pyboard/tutorial/reset.html#factory-reset-the-filesystem).